-In India and Pakistan, onions are one of the most sought-after ingredients in cooking where they used in curries, stir-fries, soups, stuffing, pastes, dips, sauces, etc., everyday.
+In India and Pakistan, onions are one of the most sought-after ingredients in cooking where they used in curries, stir-fries, soups, stuffing, paste, dips, sauces, etc., on a regular basis.

-Onions and shallots are some of common ingredients used extensively in pickling.
+Onions and shallots are some of the common ingredients used extensively in pickling.

-Raw onions can cause irritation to skin, mucus membranes and eyes.
-This is due to release of allyl sulphide gas while chopping or slicing them.
-The gas when mixed with moisture (water), converts into sulfuric acid.
-Allyl sulphide is concentrated more at the ends, especially at its root end.
+Raw onions can cause irritation to the skin, mucosa, and eyes.
+This effect is because of the release of allyl sulfide gas while chopping or slicing them.
+The gas, when mixed with moisture (water), converts into sulfuric acid.
+Allyl sulfide is concentrated more at the ends, especially at its root end.
 Its effect can be minimized by immersing the trimmed bulb in cold water for a few minutes before you chop or slice it.
 (Disclaimer).

 ≺≺ Back to Vegetables from Onion nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.

 Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk (Link opens in new window).